neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     )

-Format the results
+Format the Results
 -----------------------------

 .. warning::

     This API is in beta mode and will be subject to change is the future.

-For both readability and convenience for prompt-engineering, you have the ability to format the result according to your needs by providing a record_formatter function to the cypher retrievers.
-This function takes the neo4j record returned by the retrieval query and must return a `RetrieverResultItem` with content (str) and metadata (dict) fields.
+For improved readability and ease in prompt-engineering, formatting the result to suit specific needs involves providing a `record_formatter` function to the Cypher retrievers.
-The content is the one that will be passed to the LLM, metadata can be used for debugging purposes for instance.
+This function processes the Neo4j record from the retrieval query, returning a `RetrieverResultItem` with `content` (str) and `metadata` (dict) fields.
+The `content` field is used for passing data to the LLM, while `metadata` can serve debugging purposes and provide additional context.

 .. code:: python